SimbaMoe/Undertale-Tool-WASD-for-Arrowkeys/README.md

 # Undertale-Tool-WASD-for-Arrowkeys
-I dont recommend you use this, because im not a professional coder myself.
-I made this because my right arrow key was missing, and badly wanted to play Undertale fan games.
-If you are having this same issue, this may work for you.
+Currently Version 1.0.0

+This is a tool I made for Undertale, it maps WASD to arrow keys so you too can enjoy Undertale fan games and, the game in general if you do not have working arrow keys.

+Let it be known, i'm not like a professional programmer or anything.
+So, I recommend not using this tool, because it may not function as intended.
+(I didnt have any problems personally)